 - Add a spoon or two to the dressing to pour over your salad.

-- Don’t forget to put a few spoons into your oatmeal you made for a breakfast.
+- Don’t forget to put a few spoons into the oatmeal you made for breakfast.

 - use it as filling for your pancakes

 Let us know how you used your rose hip jam in our Facebook group.